-We take all soft plastic bags including bread bags, frozen food bags, toilet paper packaging, confectionery and biscuit wrap, chip bags, pasta and rice bags, courier envelopes, sanitary hygiene packaging, squeeze pouches and basically anything made of soft plastic which can be scrunched into a ball.
+We take all soft plastic bags including bread bags, frozen food bags, toilet paper packaging, confectionery and biscuit wrap, chip bags, pasta and rice bags, courier envelopes, sanitary hygiene packaging, squeeze pouches, dry pet food bags, lightly foiled coffee and tea bags, garden and compost bags and basically anything made of soft plastic which can be scrunched into a ball.

 More and more brands are now putting our soft plastic recycle at store logo on their packaging to help you know what can be recycled.